-Denzil Mascarenhas is the Chairman of SJAA and is also the website administrator.
-Denzil has significant management and business experience in Logistics and IT and is also currently working with two other charities.
+Denzil Mascarenhas is the Chairman of SJAA.
+He has significant management and business experience in Logistics and IT and is also currently working with two other charities.

 Joan Davies is originally from Karachi and has had a long career teaching and lecturing in Mathematics while bringing up a family.